Concealed Weapon Permit

 Formal or Informal Administrative Hearing to Contest Suspension

-Under Florida Statute Section 120.57, you may complete the Election of Rights form and file it with the Division of Licensing to request either an informal or formal hearing.
+Under Florida Statute Section 120.57, you may complete the Election of Rights form and file it with the Division of Licensing to request an informal or formal hearing.

-The Election of Rights form must be completed and returned within twenty-one (21) days of receiving the constructive notice which can be determined by looking at the date of the certificate of service in the Notice of Suspension letter.
+The Election of Rights form must be completed and returned within twenty-one (21) days of receiving the constructive notice, which can be determined by looking at the date of the certificate of service in the Notice of Suspension letter.

 In most cases, it is better to request a formal review hearing which preserves additional rights and allows additional avenues of attacking the suspension.
 The Election of Rights Form must be returned to the following address: